Asia Up to 30 days (visa-free)

 Visa and entry-requirement summary for Uzbekistan

-Stay limit 30 days
+Stay limit Up to 30 days (visa-free)

 Currency Uzbekistani Som (UZS)